chzesa/we-tabcache/README.md

 `tabValueKeys` is an array of keys (strings) used for the `sessions` api tabValue functions.
 Values for keys defined in the array are fetched and stored by the cache.
 This prefetching occurs when initializing the cache itself and in the cache onCreated handler.
 The fetched values are guaranteed to be available in the cache for `myInitFunction` and `onCreated` cache event handler functions.

+### Cache Events
+The cache object has `onActivated`, `onAttached`, `onCreated`, `onMoved`, `onRemoved`, and `onUpdated` keys which provide a similar interface as the corresponding `browser.tabs` events.
+Each key supports the following:

+* `addListener(myListenerFunction)`: the function passed as a parameter will be invoked by the cache as described in the *Cache Event Handlers* section.
+* `removeListener(myListenerFunction)`: removes the specified function from the list of functions invoked when the event is fired.
+* `hasListener(myListenerFunction)`: returns `true` if the parameter is currently registered as a listener of the event, `false` otherwise.

 ### Cache Event Handlers
-The *cache event handlers* are the functions passed to the cache in the `listeners` object.
+The *cache event handlers* are the functions passed to the cache in the `listeners` object, and any function that was added as a listener for one of the cache events.
 They will be invoked after the cache state has been updated following a browser event.
-They may be asynchronous and will be awaited on before the cache continues processing events.
+They may be asynchronous and will be awaited on before the cache continues processing further browser events.

 * `onActivated` will be invoked with arguments `tabs.Tab`, [`activeInfo`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/onActivated#activeInfo).
 * `onAttached` will be invoked with arguments `tabs.Tab`, [`attachInfo`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/onAttached#attachInfo). **There will not be a corresponding `onDetached` event**.
 Instead, the `attachInfo` contains the values of the [`detachInfo`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/onDetached#detachInfo) and the cache will immediately reflect the browser state after the `onDetached` event.
-In addition, the cache will re-submit any cached tabValues before invoking the cache event handler.
+In addition, the cache will re-submit any cached tabValues before invoking the cache event handlers.
 * `onCreated` will be invoked with the argument `tabs.Tab`.
-Any values (if defined) for keys in `tabValueKeys` will be available in the cache before the cache event handler is invoked.
+Any values (if defined) for keys in `tabValueKeys` will be available in the cache before the cache event handlers are invoked.
 If prefetching one of the values fails the cache will not invoke any events related to the tab, as the tab will have been closed.
 * `onMoved` will be invoked with the arguments `tabs.Tab`, [`moveInfo`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/onMoved#moveInfo).
 * `onRemoved` will be invoked with arguments `tabs.Tab`, [`removeInfo`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/onRemoved#removeInfo), `values`. `values` is an object consisting of the key-value pairs which were present in the cache when the tab was removed. **The values may not correspond to the actual values stored by the browser**, for example, when the cache values were updated after a tab was removed.
 * `onUpdated` will be invoked with arguments `tabs.Tab`, [`updateProperties`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/update).